shironzi/learning-reactJS/README.md

 - Search Pets: Filter pets by type, breed, and location to find the perfect companion.
 - Pet Details: View detailed information and photos for each pet, including a photo carousel.
-- Favorite Pets: Mark pets as favorites to revisit later, using React Context for state management.
-- Error Handling: Error boundaries provide user-friendly error messages.
-- Modals and Portals: Confirm adoption inquiries with a modal.
 - React Router: Seamless navigation between different pages.

 ## Installation